Instructional coaching focuses on what it means to improve as a teacher.

 Ms. Kanas has been the District instructional specialist for ELA and social studies since the start of the 2018-19 school year.
 Prior to that, she taught 4th grade at Elmwood Elementary for 11 years.
 In her coaching role, Ms. Kanas has assisted K-8 teachers with the successful implementation of such new curricula as ReadyGEN for K-5 English and MyPerspectives for 6-8 English.
 She has done that by providing differentiated learning that results in the refinement of teacher practices and improvements in student learning outcomes.

 Ms. Woof is in her first year as the District instructional specialist for mathematics and science.
 She comes to her new position from John Mills Elementary School, where she taught 1st and 3rd grade.
 She has also been an EL resource teacher.
-As instructional coach, Ms. Woof provides support to teachers in their use of such curricula as STEMscopes for K-8 science, GO Math! for K-5 math and Connected Mathematics 3 (CMP3) for 6-8 math.
+As an instructional coach, Ms. Woof provides support to teachers in their use of such curricula as STEMscopes for K-8 science, GO Math! for K-5 math and Connected Mathematics 3 (CMP3) for 6-8 math.
 She succeeds Ms. Morgan Freeck, who is now assistant principal at Elm Middle School.

 Together, our District-level coaches maintain The Coaching Corner website, which serves as an online repository for PD lessons and instructional support, and they continue to add to the District's Instructional Playbook and Coaching Handbook.